-EEC 820 Student Teaching in Childhood Special Education in Inclusive Settings-
+EEC 820 Student Teaching in Childhood Special Education in Inclusive Settings-Dual Certification

-Dual Certification 6 credits

 This course provides the capstone experience in the Childhood Special Education in Inclusive Settings program and comes in the final semester after all other course work has been completed.
 Students are required to spend eight weeks in a grades 1-3 inclusive elementary classroom (a regular class with at least five or more special education students), and eight weeks in a grades 4-6 inclusive classroom.
 The placement is full-time, five days a week for one semester.
 Students work with cooperating, certified childhood, and special education teachers and a university supervisor.
 The supervising university educator also teaches a reflective practice seminar one evening each week during the semester.
 The seminar will cover a range of topics.
 Emphasis is placed on the implementation of teaching and curriculum approaches taught in the previous courses and preparing students to plan and execute instructional activities, to create productive learning environments, and to monitor and assess student learning.
 Prospective student teachers must apply for their placement by the deadline set by the Office of School and Community Partnerships.
-Information pertaining to application materials, requirements, and deadlines is available through this office or on the School of Education Website at adelphi.edu/study/edu (click on "clinical practice" in the left task bar.)
+Information pertaining to application materials, requirements, and deadlines is available through this office or on the School of Education Web site at academics.adelphi.edu/edu/studentteach.shtml.